linux bluetooth scanning tutorial

-This is a short linux bluetooth scanning tutorial with some tools you can use in backtrack linux (now kali linux) or any distribution you prefer to perform bluetooth scans.
+This is a short linux bluetooth scanning tutorial with some tools you can use in linux (including kali linux).
 Its not comprehensive, but will show you the tools that you need to get started searching for nearby devices.

 hcitool